Vyral/base-template/_posts/2020-08-14-q-how-can-you-write-a-winning-offer-with-convenience-in-mind.md

 **3\.
 Accept the property as is.** This could mean not asking the seller to do any repairs or waiving any disclosures to make it easier for the seller.

 If you’re looking to buy a property, we’d be happy to help.
-Just reach out to us by phone or email anytime.
+Just reach out to us by phone or email any time.